 We offer a range of free services including a support line and counselling.Find out more

-Our team of specialist staff have had training in working with men who have been raped or sexually abused.
+Our team of specialist staff are trained in working with men who have been raped or sexually abused.

 While CSASS focuses on the needs and rights of women, men also experience sexual abuse.
 The impact of sexual violence on the lives of men is devastating.
 We can help you.

 CSASS offer inclusive spaces, days and services which welcome men and survivors of any gender, including trans and non-binary survivors.
 Our equality policy (see link at the bottom of the page) explains a bit more about inclusive spaces alongside women-only spaces at CSASS.
 We ask everyone at CSASS to work together to remove barriers, and create spaces and services that feel safe and welcoming for women, men and survivors of all genders.
 Please contact us if you have any questions.

 1 in 6 men have been targets of rape or sexual assault.